DAI-Lab-HERALD/General-Framework/Framework/Data_sets/README.md

     return num_samples
 ```

-In the end, for such cases, *self.create_path_samples()* should then should follow this specific
+In the end, for such cases, *self.create_path_samples()* should then should follow one of the two following specific structures.
+This mainly depends on the preference in regard to the saving of the images or scene graphs.

-structure (in this examples, potential Images and Scene Graphs are ignored for simplicity).
+The first method is the following, in which the images (**self.Images**, see above) and scene graphs (**self.SceneGraphs**, see above) are always created for the full dataset, independently from the output of *self.get_number_of_saved_samples()*.

 ```
   def create_path_samples(self):